By Thea Rittenhouse, NCAT Agriculture Specialist

 Although direct marketing can be a great way to increase economic viability, there are some additional risks and responsibilities associated with selling direct.
 The main difference between direct marketing and the wholesale market is that the farmer takes on the responsibility of marketing and selling the products to consumers.
 If farmers choose to use direct marketing channels, there is always a greater risk of unsold products.
 Therefore, a solid marketing plan is key.
 It will take time to think through a marketing plan and what makes your products unique and appealing to customers.
-ATTRA has an excellent video tutorial to help beginning farmers develop a marketing plan, Business Planning and Marketing.
+See the ATTRA topic, Business and Marketing.

 There are also liability risks to consider with direct marketing.
 Farmers should be aware of these and address them before beginning to direct market products from the farm.
 Proper planning is very important: it is always best to prepare for any liability scenario in advance.
 Table 2 offers examples of different types of liability documentation that might be needed for direct marketing channels.

 Now that the benefits and risks of direct marketing are understood, the next section will focus on the types of direct marketing channels and how farmers are utilizing these to become more economically viable.

 There are many types of direct marketing channels to consider, depending on the size, scale, and products of the farm operation.
 It is important to understand the differences between each of these direct marketing channels/methods and know what to expect.
 The size and scale of the farm, years of experience, and farmer preferences will help determine the best fit.
 This may change over time, too, as some farms might expand to incorporate more direct marketing channels, or decide to focus on only one or two direct market channels.
 This section will outline several different direct marketing channels.
 It is important to understand the requirements and limitations of each channel.
 It is also important to understand the average volume of product needed to enter each direct marketing channel and how that differs from a typical wholesale marketing channel.